applitude/tic-tac-toe/README.md

     </div>
 </body>
 ```
-The canvas is actually only a container, to actually draw the graphics inside the canvas we have to use JavaScript.
-Because we need to create graphics inside the canvas let us create a script tag **<script>** that references **src="..."** us to the **.js** file.
+The canvas is actually only a container, it cannot create graphical content, only contain it.
+To actually draw the graphics inside the canvas we have to use JavaScript.
+So, lets add a link to some JavaScript file that we are going to make later.
+Lets add the script tag **<script>** and reference to the "TicTackToe.js" file using **src="..."**.
+This can be done as shown bellow.

 ```HTML
 <body>